-Our intervention model follows multi-tiered systems of support to provide explicit, systematic, personalized learning to all students, targeting skill gaps as they emerge using data and student-specific resources for individual or small-group instruction, including tools such as Lexia.
+Our intervention model follows multi-tiered systems of support to provide explicit, systematic, personalized learning to all students, targeting skill gaps as they emerge using data and student-specific resources for individual or small-group instruction.
 The Title I schoolwide programs are designed to meet the needs of as many students as possible by providing them with the opportunities and support they need to achieve higher standards of performance both in the classroom and on learning assessments.
-Students struggling with a concept may receive intervention services within the classroom or in a pull-out setting.
+Reading and math specialists, tutors, and support staff provide additional support to students who are identified through the multi-tiered systems of support process.